KPMG Case Interview Guide: Format, Written Case, and Prep Strategy (2026)

 Underestimating the written case.
 Most candidates have never done a timed document-review case before their KPMG interview.
 Three weeks of case framework practice does not prepare you for synthesizing a 15-page exhibit pack in 50 minutes.

 Caving on pushback.
 KPMG interviewers test whether you will defend a data-supported position.
 Changing your recommendation immediately when challenged is interpreted as low confidence, not open-mindedness.
-Acknowledge the counterpoint, then explain why your recommendation still holds — or update only if the new information genuinely changes the analysis.
+Acknowledge the counterpoint, then explain why your recommendation still holds.
+Update only if the new information genuinely changes the analysis.

 See the case interview tips and mistakes guide for a full breakdown of common candidate errors.